daattali/beautiful-jekyll/index.md

 subtitle: A common ecosystem for DSL development
 ---

 We are developing a common ecosystem for building Domain Specific Languages (DSLs).
+This will significantly lower the barrier to entry in developing DSLs and aims to improve the end-user experience by affording a mature and well supported ecosystem based upon MLIR and LLVM.

 # The challenge